Code-Institute-Submissions/KateEllen-life-hacks_SeptResub/README.md

 - White is used in the mobile nav font as it makes the options very clear to users, as opposed to black.

+#### Images

+- I created all my main images on [Canva](https://www.canva.com/).
+I did this to keep the theme across the website as I found it very difficult to find images that were suitable.

+- I found my three image link pictures on [Pixby](https://pixabay.com/).
+I specifically chose these images as they are of similar colour and style, providing a visually pleasant experience.

 ## Features

 ### Existing Features